liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Butcher table number 11 for :func:`ARKodeSetIRKTableNum()`.
 This is the default 2nd order implicit method.
+Both the method and embedding are A- and B-stable.

 .. math::